yoshisuga/MAME4iOS/README.md

 Original Author: David Valdeita (Seleuco)<br/>

-This is a port of MAME 0.139u1 for iOS and tvOS.
+This is a port of MAME 0.139u1 for iOS, iPadOS, and tvOS.

 ![iPhone Screenshot](README.images/screenshot-iphone-small.png)
 ![AppleTV Screenshot](README.images/screenshot-atv-small.png)